 One of the other key reasons I’ve put in place an employee discounts program is that it’s such an easy benefit to implement.
 An online discounts program can be set up, fully implemented and made available to every employee in as little as three days so your employees can start saving straight away.

 Very few employee perk options can offer such positive impact in such a short amount of time.
 The beauty of an established discounts program is that the retailers are already on board (Reward Gateway has thousands of top retailers on its platform) so all you have to do is give your employees access to the savings.

 Easy to understand

-As you can see, there’s lots of reasons to put in place an employee discounts programme, adding a “secret sauce” to your “full plate” of benefits.
+As you can see, there’s lots of reasons to put in place an employee discounts program, adding a “secret sauce” to your “full plate” of perks.

-If you've already implemented a discounts programme, tell us how your “secret sauce” is doing in the comments.
-(Or get in touch with us to kick off your discounts programme today.)
+If you've already implemented a discounts program, tell us how your “secret sauce” is doing in the comments.
+(Or get in touch with us to kick off your discounts program today.)

 Debra is the co-author of "Build It: The Rebel Playbook for Employee Engagement," which she wrote with Reward Gateway Founder, Glenn Elliott.
 She's a Rewards guru, having over 20 years experience as a rewards leader, speaker, teacher and a frequent contributor to the Reward Gateway blog.